Domaine Rieflé-Landmann - L'Arabesque 2017 (demi-sec)

 Vinous

-From the Ad Quadratum range, L'Arabesque is a blend of mainly Gewurztraminer (90%) and Muscat.
-It delivers an exuberant, complex off-dry wine, with pleasant exotic and Muscat notes.
-Very pleasant on the palate, the texture is smooth and velvety.
-Ideal with exotic, sweet-savory cuisine or blue cheeses.
-Immediate pleasure!
+Part of the Ad Quadratum range, L'Arabesque is a blend of mainly Gewurztraminer (90%) and Muscat.
+It produces an exuberant and complex semi-dry wine with pleasant exotic and muscat notes.
+Very pleasant on the palate, with a smooth and velvety texture.
+Ideal with exotic cuisine, sweet and savory dishes, or blue cheeses.
+Instant pleasure!

-Buy your Rieflé-Landmann wines at the best price on private sale!
+Buy your Rieflé-Landmann wines at the best price in our private sale!

 Nose